 An list object of the same class as fit, usually MArrayLM.
-This is a list with components cov.coefficients numeric matrix giving the unscaled covariance matrix of the estimable coefficients.
+This is a list with components coefficients numeric matrix containing the estimated coefficients for each contrast for each probe.

-- coefficients numeric matrix containing the estimated coefficients for each contrast for each probe. - stdev.unscaled numeric matrix conformal with coef containing the unscaled standard deviations for the coefficient estimators.
+stdev.unscaled numeric matrix conformal with coef containing the unscaled standard deviations for the coefficient estimators.